-- 7.133 The scope for reducing bus volumes on this section, which largely comprises Princes Street, is limited as the tram route does not offer any substantial cross-city link currently offered by bus.
-This means that, while most routes serving Leith Walk can be removed from Leith Walk, because the western or southern ends of those routes are not replaced by trams, they still need to traverse Princes Street. - 7.134 For example, passengers travelling from, say, the Fairmilehead / Morningside / Bruntsfield corridor cannot be expected to transfer on to tram at the West End to complete their journey to, say, Waverley, as there is no suitable tram stop expected at the West End, nor is there space to locate an interchange.
-In any case, it is not considered a sensible option to introduce an enforced interchange for the very large numbers of passengers who would be affected only a very short distance from their trip destination or origin; neither would it be sensible to decant bus passengers at the foot of Lothian Road and expect them to walk along Princes Street.
+- 7.134 For example, passengers travelling from, say, the Fairmilehead / Morningside / Bruntsfield corridor cannot be expected to transfer on to tram at the West End to complete their journey to, say, Waverley, as there is no suitable tram stop expected at the West End, nor is there space to locate an interchange.
+In any case, it is not considered a sensible option to introduce an enforced interchange for the very large numbers of passengers who would be affected only a very short distance from their trip destination or origin; neither would it be sensible to decant bus passengers at the foot of Lothian Road and expect them to walk along Princes Street. - 7.135 For these reasons, the potential for reduction in buses on Princes Street itself comprises the reduction in frequencies of Services 22 and 100.